-The state-owned incumbent, Corporación Paraguaya de Comunicaciones (Copaco) retains a monopoly on all fixed-line voice services, including local telephony, international long distance telephony, and VoIP.
-In the mobile market, however, there has been competition since 1998.
+The state-owned incumbent, Corporación Paraguaya de Comunicaciones (Copaco), retains a monopoly on all fixed-line voice services, including local telephony, international long-distance telephony, and VoIP.
+In the mobile market, however, there has been effective competition since 1998.
 The internet market is also open to competition, and there are over a dozen ISPs offering services.
 Copaco lost its monopoly over the international backbone for internet connectivity in early 2009.

-Another major drawback for Copaco and for Paraguay’s telecom sector generally is the country’s landlocked position, which makes it dependant on neighbouring nations for interconnection with submarine cable networks.
-This has driven up the price of broadband services, hampered growth in the sector and resulted in relatively low penetration.
-Available technologies include DSL, cable modem, FttP, and WiMAX.
+A major drawback for Paraguay’s telecom sector is that the country is landlocked, making it dependent on neighbouring countries for interconnection with submarine cable networks.
+This led to high prices for fixed broadband services, which in turn hampered growth in the sector and has resulted in relatively low penetration.
+Available technologies include DSL, cable, fibre, and WiMAX.
 Copaco has a near-monopoly in the DSL market, given that there is little regulatory provision for unbundled local loops and other access mechanisms.
-DSL is the main fixed broadband technology, but it is unavailable in much of the country due to low teledensity.
-There is a fast growing fibre broadband market, though the number of subscribers remains small while network builds remain limited to certain pockets within the major cities.
+DSL is the main fixed broadband technology, but it is unavailable in much of the country.
+There is a fast-growing fibre broadband market, though the number of subscribers remains small, and network builds remain limited to certain pockets within the major cities.

-Copaco’s main competitor in the fixed broadband market is Millicom’s Tigo, which offers broadband via cable modem under the brand name Tigo Hogar.
-The service is available in Asunción and neighbouring towns over a Hybrid Fibre-Coaxial (HFC) network.
+Copaco’s main competitor in the fixed broadband market is Millicom’s Tigo, which offers cable broadband under the brand name Tigo Hogar.
+The service is available in Asunción and neighbouring towns.
 Tigo also provides broadband using WiMAX and FttP technologies.